losrobbos/file-upload-guide/README.md

   * Return the created user to the frontend using res.json()

 * Test File upload against your route from Insomnia
-  * Setup a POST request to your upload URL & use JSON as Body format
+  * Setup a POST request to your API upload URL & use JSON as Body format
   * Convert some avatar file to a base64 dataUri, e.g. here: https://www.base64-image.de/
   * Paste the dataUri into your JSON Body
   * Example body: